1980 United States Senate election in Arkansas

 The 1980 United States Senate election in Arkansas was held on November 4, 1980.
 Incumbent Democratic U.S. Senator Dale Bumpers won re-election to a second term.
-This election was Bumpers' closest election in his senatorial career.
+This election was Bumpers's closest election in his senatorial career.

 Background

 Elected in 1974, Dale Bumpers was a very popular Senator and was widely seen as the favorite in his 1980 re-election bid.
 During his time in the Senate, Bumpers was known for "bucking the conservative winds blowing across his state.".
 The "bucking" was most evident in 1978 when Senator Bumpers voted for the Panama Canal treaties.
 Bumpers had considered this issue to be the "hottest of his career" as many of his constituents opposed these treaties.
 During this time, Bumpers had started getting a reputation of having a liberal voting record.
-Many observed that Bumpers' was much more liberal than his constituents.
+Many observed that Bumpers's was much more liberal than his constituents.
 Despite this, Bumpers still had a high approval rating.
 The reason for this was that many Arkansans liked his personality and didn't mind his political positions.
 Bumpers was viewed as a potential presidential candidate in 1976 but decided against running.
-Many people believed that Bumpers' key vote in killing labor law reform in 1978, a vote that angered organized labor and had not been forgotten by labor leaders, discouraged him from running.
+Many people believed that Bumpers's key vote in killing labor law reform in 1978, a vote that angered organized labor and had not been forgotten by labor leaders, discouraged him from running.
 Between 1974 and 1980, Bumpers was not a member of any Senate committees and opposed all constitutional amendments proposed during this time.
-Bumpers' first term helped establish his identity as a fiscally responsible, socially liberal constitutionalist.
+Bumpers's first term helped establish his identity as a fiscally responsible, socially liberal constitutionalist.